contractlevel/yield/README.md

 ## Future Developments

+- test suite needs improving (event params have not been fully verified and no mutation testing has not finished. there are still pathways to explore.)
+- fees (and automated Chainlink service payments)
 - more stablecoin support (swapping to one with higher yield opportunities, such as USD1, USDT, etc.)
 - more chains
 - more yield strategies/protocols (such as Euler, Morpho)
-- fees (and automated Chainlink service payments)
 - svm compatability
 - ccip calldata compression (should use solady.libZip for compressing/decompressing depositData, withdrawData and strategy struct)
 - uniswap integration to allow users to "buy" yieldcoin with any asset, ie they pay with eth and it gets swapped to the usdc amount then deposited
-- test suite needs improving (event params have not been verified and no mutation testing has been done yet)
-- fix precision loss/share calculation logic bug (biggest priority, all ready started)

 ## Challenges I ran into

 _This section has been added to the README because it would not all fit in the submission page for the hackathon._

 There were many roadblocks of varying size for this submission.
-The most significant of which is a precision loss/calculation logic bug that became apparent during invariant testing and formal verification.
+The most significant of which was a YieldCoin/share mint calculation logic bug that became apparent during invariant testing and formal verification.

 ### Share Mint Calculation Bug

+This was the most significant challenge and went unresolved whilst prioritizing an eligible submission.

-The invariant testing (which began after initially achieving full unit coverage) revealed cases where the amount of YieldCoin minted in exchange for USDC deposits was significantly less than it should have been.
+The invariant testing revealed cases where the amount of YieldCoin minted in exchange for USDC deposits was significantly less than it should have been, breaking a key invariant of the system: `users must always be able to withdraw their deposit`(minus fees when implemented).

-I thought the issue was mitigated with “initial admin deposits” which would go untouched, something like [dead shares inflation attack mitigation](https://solodit.cyfrin.io/issues/l-18-vault-is-susceptible-to-inflation-attack-by-first-depositor-pashov-audit-group-none-hyperstable_2025-02-26-markdown) because the invariant tests were then passing.
-(I actually need to try minting to address(0) - note to self for after this submission is done).
+I thought the issue was mitigated with something like [dead shares inflation attack mitigation](https://solodit.cyfrin.io/issues/l-18-vault-is-susceptible-to-inflation-attack-by-first-depositor-pashov-audit-group-none-hyperstable_2025-02-26-markdown) because the invariant tests were then passing.

 The issue came up again during formal verification with Certora.
-Even though initial admin shares were minted, there were still scenarios where the total value of the system and the total shares (YieldCoin) minted (values used to calculate the `shareMintAmount` of YieldCoin, in exchange for USDC deposits) resulted in 0 YieldCoin minted despite the user depositing USDC - breaking a key invariant of the system: “user’s should always be able to withdraw their deposited amount (minus any fees) shortly after depositing into the system”.

-This issue has so far gone unresolved (today is 21st) because of how much a deep rabbit hole it could be, I wanted to get an eligible submission done before focusing on it - because there really is no way to know what other issues would’ve appeared during the testnet deployments and transactions phase.

-Other than this bug, the testnet deployments and transactions behaved as intended.
-All of the Chainlink integrations performed their roles correctly.

-Once this submission is done, the rest of the hackathon will be spent on this bug (and hopefully have solved it by the 29th).
+Even though initial admin shares were minted, Certora revealed scenarios where a depositor was not receiving enough YieldCoin to withdraw their deposit - bad!

+22nd - Unresolved because an eligible submission was priority.

-Update: (Today is 24th).
-There was a problem with the yieldcoin mint amount calculation in `ParentPeer::_calculateMintAmount`.
-That problem was the `totalValue` being passed included the deposit `amount`.
+24th - There was a problem with the share mint amount calculation in [ParentPeer::\_calculateMintAmount](https://github.com/contractlevel/yield/blob/ca811e400894480e2bc6576b67b96c635f258405/src/peers/ParentPeer.sol#L416).
+That problem was the TVL being passed included the deposit amount.
 Both of these values are required to calculate the amount to mint.
-The fix to this was to subtract the amount from totalValue (still needs to be cleaned up, and explored deeper for other inconsistencies across the codebase).
+The fix to this was to subtract the amount from TVL.

-I also introduced decimal conversions where appropriate.

 The invariant discussed above is now fixed.

-26th - The root cause of this issue was a helper function in the abstract YieldPeer contract.
+26th - The root cause of this issue was a [helper function](https://github.com/contractlevel/yield/blob/ca811e400894480e2bc6576b67b96c635f258405/src/peers/YieldPeer.sol#L286-L287) in the abstract YieldPeer contract.
 The function deposited an amount to the active strategy, and returned the TVL.
 The order of operations for these was incorrect.
 TVL was being read after the deposit, which was wrong.
 This took time to fix because there was also a single instance of the same operation being done, outside the function.

 ### Burning small amounts of shares (YieldCoin), worth less than the lowest possible value of USDC (6 decimals) resulted in reverts